xpdAcq/xpdAcq/doc/cheat_sheet.rst

 .. code-block:: python

-  run_calibration(exposure=60) # assume calibrant is Ni
+  run_calibration() # default values: calibrant_file='Ni.D' and exposure=60

 and follow the instructions in :ref:`calib_manual`

 2. set up mask
 """"""""""""""

-put in a sample that you want your mask to be generated from.
-You may use any sample that is relevant to your experiment, but we recommend using a weak scattering sample such as an empty kapton tube.
+The automasking has been extensively tested on a low-scattering sample so our mask building function has been designed to run on data from an empty kapton tube.

-Then type
+Load an empty kapton tube on the diffractometer, then type

 .. code-block:: python

-  run_mask_builder()
+  run_mask_builder() # be patient, the process takes 10 minutes!

-A mask will be generated based on image collected from this sample.
+A mask will be generated based on the image collected from this sample.
 This mask will be saved for use with all future datasets until you run ``run_mask_builder()`` again.